ubicom-dsd-2023/dsd_dbest/Journal/Week3.md

 #### Done
 - Learned to use Docker
 - Learned some database testing methods online
+- Tried and successfully pulled the database into my machine using Docker
+- Helped Brioche finish Requirement Analysis

 #### Not done, why?
-- Haven't been able to run the database because of the difficulties the developers mentioned
 - Haven't decided on a testing strategy that we'll use

 ### Still (Database Developers):